Levoileuxcodeur/Data-Analytics---Capstone-Project/README.md

 As a second step, I prepared the neighborhood matrix.
 This consists of gathering the number of venues by category for each of the nine neighborhoods previously chosen.

-The weighted category matrix is obtained by multiplying the user input matrix (Hadamard product) to the neighborhood matrix.
+The weighted category matrix was obtained by multiplying the user input matrix (Hadamard product) to the neighborhood matrix.
 This matrix shows the interest of the user about the different type of venue categories.

-The user profile matrix is obtained by simply summing the columns content then normalizing numbers.
+The user profile matrix was obtained by simply summing the columns content then normalizing numbers.

-Next step consists of finding the recommendations, which are the best Vancouver neighborhoods based on the my preferences.
+Next step consisted of finding the recommendations, which are the best Vancouver neighborhoods based on the my preferences.
 To do that, I obtained a matrix of Vancouver neighborhoods with the sum of venues by categories.
 I then multilplied this matrix to the user profile matrix (Hadamard product) and summed each row.
 The row with the highest value represents the neighborhood that theoritically best suits the user's preferences.

 # Results